Goldendoodles are a cross between two of the top five smartest dogs in the world – a golden retriever and a poodle.

 Poodles can be nervous and sensitive to stress, and are typically affected by eye, skin, and digestive diseases, as well as immune system diseases.
 The most common problems are bloat/torsion, thyroid issues, sebaceous adenitis, juvenile renal disease, hip dysplasia, and cancer.

-Poodles come in three sizes and a wide variety of colors.
+Poodles come in three sizes and a wide variety of colours.
 They have a single layer of dense, curly fur that sheds minimally, but will mat without proper care.

 Golden Retriever Meets Poodle…The Perfect Canine Companion